ADRIAEN VAN OOLEN (Active Amsterdam 1650 – 1709)

 Cooper Family, New York, and thus by descent to

-George S. Hebb, Jr., Winchester, Massachusetts, and by inheritance in the family until 2014
+George S. Hebb, Jr., Winchester, Massachusetts, and thus by inheritance in the family

 At twilight in the center of a pond a Norwegian White Goose is surrounded by a Shelduck, Mallard, Shovelers, Teals and Long-Tailed Tits.
 The pond is backed by a wooden fence and large rock outcrop.
 To the right of the pond an Italianate landscape is revealed, marked by a Roman bridge upon which a shepherd and his flock are crossing and a Romanesque tower embedded on a hillside.
 Along the bridge a pair of swans float on the river while a flock of birds flies overhead.